 I’ve learnt to keep pushing forward and that you have to be very focused because this industry is hard.
 Just because you are not right for a part, it isn’t your fault so don’t let it knock your confidence.
 You also have to learn to juggle everything because you have to do school and homework as well as performing.

-What are your plans now Adrian Mole has finished?
+What are your upcoming plans now you’ve finished your run in The Secret Diary of Adrian Mole the Musical?

 My plans are probably to keep performing!
 I’m at the ‘funny age and height’ meaning I might not get musical theatre parts at the moment because I look too old to play a younger character.
 I will keep going and see if I can go into film and TV with A&J Management.